degreepath/auditor/tests/snapshots/2018-19/major/exercise-science.md

 > This is the set of requirements for the 2018-19 Bachelor of Arts “Exercise Science” major from St. Olaf College.

 # Exercise Science
-For this major, you must complete “Core”, “Electives”, and “Recomended” (optional).
+For this major, you must complete both the “Core” and “Electives” requirements.

 ## Core
 For this requirement, you must take all of the following courses: